 The 1st Model, from that point on, was worn by high ranking NCO's, not officers.
 Initial patterns of the early Fliegerdolche were constructed using heavy solid nickel materials for hilt and scabbard mounts.
 Gilded brass sunwheel swastika inserts decorated the pommel and crossguard.
 The cigar-shape, wood-based grip and scabbard shell are covered in a rich Moroccan blue leather.
 A chain hanger with snap clip is attached to the scabbard.
 Examples produced after 1938 have aluminum fittings.
 Late examples were produced of nickel pot metal hilt fittings with plated steel scabbard fittings.
 Blades were usually quality nickel plated.

-The grip is craved wood covered in the original blue Moroccan leather.
-This leather remains in perfect condition, with no hand wear.
-This grip is wrapped with a skein of three brass wires, one strand being twisted.
+The grip is carved wood covered in blue Moroccan leather.
+This leather remains in completely perfect condition throughout and is tightly wrapped with a skein of three brass wires, the center strand being twisted.

 Near Mint. $1,395.00

 LD1 #44146 1st Model Luftwaffe Dagger - E. Pack

 This E. Pack dagger is a mid-period example.
 Usually these daggers did not hold up very well, but that is not true in the case of this piece.
 The fittings are pot metal and they are lightly silvered.
 Usually this silvering is completely gone, but that is not the case here.
 It remains nearly 100% intact throughout the pommel and guard.
 Areas where air has penetrated the lacquer have toned black but you collectors know this look when you see it.

 The original gilding on the pommel sun wheels (which is almost always totally gone on a mid-period dagger) is mostly intact.
 It is thinning but is still there.
 The crossguard sun wheels have not faired as well, with friction from wear claiming most of it.